SIL vs Home Care: Different SCHADS Obligations Explained | CrossVault

 Sleepovers are overwhelmingly a SIL issue.
 Under clause 25.7 of the SCHADS Award, a sleepover means a worker is required to sleep overnight at the workplace and be available to work if needed.

 The sleepover allowance is a flat payment for the period, not an hourly rate.
-But if the worker is called to duty during the sleepover, they must be paid at the appropriate rate (including overtime and penalty rates) for the time worked — with a minimum payment of one hour.
+But if the worker is required to perform work during the sleepover, they must be paid at the overtime rate for the time worked, with a minimum payment of one hour (cl.25.7(e)).

 Home care workers rarely do sleepovers, but when they do (e.g., overnight in-home support), the same rules apply.
 The mistake is assuming sleepovers only exist in group homes.